abiswas3/sportsMaths/NewRankings/main.md

 +  The choice of top 5 for SOF seemed rather arbitrary.
 Due to travel/cost/training circumstances, not all athletes show up to all silver and gold races.
 Hence there is a high variance in the strength of field even across the same tiers of races.
 Perhaps [a smoothing function](https://en.wikipedia.org/wiki/Winsorizing) or something more robust to outliers like [median](https://en.wikipedia.org/wiki/Robust_statistics) would have made more sense.
 My guess is 5 seemed like a good fair number and was picked heuristically.
 Then on running simulations not much changed, so 5 was kept.

 + Similarly, the calculation for $\Delta$ seems ad hoc.
-There are cases[^8] where the sase time is calculated using just the winners time.
+There are cases[^8] where the base time is calculated using just the winners time.
 In that case the winner by definition cannot get any positive $\Delta$ points[^9] and everyone else gets negative points.
 However, as the final rankings are a function of top 3 performances, giving others negative points does not help an athlete.
 Those athletes might as well drop this performance and do well somewhere else.
 However the athlete that indeed won the race got nothing positive from winning the race.
 This seems like a systemic issue.
 In the cases where $\Delta$ is calculated from a base line time of top 3-5 times, this issue is still prevalent as the winning athletes time is included to compute the baseline, and therefore biases his score closer to 0.
 As shown in the plots above, computing $\Delta$ this way hardly makes a difference.
 There is a valid argument to be made to drop this feature completely as it adds more noise than signal.